GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/platform-vision/index.md

 ### Future related changes

-Moving forward, we’ll be changing host permissions to be optional by default, with explicit user consent required to grant site access.
-We’ll also be providing new ways for users to defer permission grants until run time, so that users understand the context of the permission being requested.
+Moving forward, we'll be changing host permissions to be optional by default, with explicit user consent required to grant site access.
+We'll also be providing new ways for users to defer permission grants until run time, so that users understand the context of the permission being requested.
 These changes are intended to provide greater user visibility of permissions.